It’s a metaphor.

-Didn’t that become a word because so many people used it wrongly?
-Ah, the evolution of language.
+(Didn’t that become a word because so many people used it incorrectly?
+Ah, the evolution of language.)

 The gist (is gist ok?) of said social media post was that you shouldn’t use words in your copy that you wouldn’t use in conversation.

-The implication, (I looked for synonyms for ‘implication’ and they were all just as fancy.
-I also looked at synonyms for ‘synonym’ and they didn’t have one) that no one uses ‘arduous’ in a convo was hysterical (funny) to me.
+The implication (I looked for synonyms for ‘implication’ and they were all just as fancy.
+I also looked at synonyms for ‘synonym’ and there wasn’t one) that no one uses ‘arduous’ in a convo was hysterical (funny) to me.
 And only a person like Stephen Fry would dare to drop that doozy in casual chat.

-Yes, excellent, why add obstacles in the way of people buying your shit.
+Yes, excellent *claps hands* why place obstacles in the way of people buying your shit.

-Sales copy should certainly be clear in terms of what you’re asking of your audience.
-But that has nothing to do with using child-like language, remember, we’re also encouraged to ‘know our audience’.
+Sales copy should certainly be clear in terms of what you’re asking of your audience but that has nothing to do with using child-like language.

-You might agree that business content should be simple (by whose standards – I dunno) personally, I think that advice is whack.
+You might agree that business content must be simple (by whose standards – I dunno) but that advice doesn’t tell the entire story.

 More on that here.

-Learn to write business content like a psycho
+Learn to write business content like a psychopath.

 Write without care or conscience to those who hate your copy.